Ersanio/snes-assembly-book/docs/collections/stack.md

 |[ ]|
 ‾‾‾‾‾
 ```
-The empty 'boxes' in above example are basically the values inside the stack, and they can hold any value.
+The empty "boxes" in above example are basically the values inside the stack, and they can hold any value.
 The collection of boxes are closed off from all sides, except for the top.

 {% hint style="info" %}
 Technically speaking, because the stack is an area inside the RAM, you can access any value you want, using special stack-relative addressing modes rather than using only push and pull opcodes.
 For the purposes of this chapter, we'll assume the stack indeed is a perfect stack of plates.